by Steve Panizza

 With a continuo design architecture that recycles old organ pipes with new, I evolved tradition to produce a 43-note instrument with a sustainable cost of ownership and the innate ability to invite a diverse set of musicians to participate in its use.

-In designing to employ Victorian pipe scales of broader diameter, I combine timbres through the blended use of recycled pipework from eras past to produce tonal diversity in an instrument that maintains a resplendent and unified plenum tone.
+In designing to employ Victorian pipes of broader scale, I combine timbres through the blended use of recycled pipework from eras past to produce tonal diversity in an instrument that maintains a resplendent and unified plenum tone.

-With the simplicity of a proven mechanical key and stop action and with everything inside comfortably accessible and maintainable, the 43-note continuo undeniably offers a sustainable cost of ownership by design.
+With the simplicity of a proven mechanical key and stop action and with everything inside comfortably accessible and maintainable, the 43-note continuo undeniably offers a sustainable cost of ownership that provides a community of musicians with affordable access to the pipe organ they might not otherwise have.

 uploaded image